Being an ecoation Agronomist

 Riley: The main job of an agronomist is to be a resource for the growers and greenhouse staff.
 Agronomists wear many hats depending on what crops they work with and what growing strategies are being employed.
 Agronomists need to have a grasp of plant nutrition, soil science, entomology, greenhouse management and more.
 We work across the greenhouse team to try and grow their crop in the most efficient way by identifying problem areas and proposing realistic solutions.
 Agronomists commonly test drive new horticultural technology and consult with greenhouse managers to implement these technologies.
 In summary, agronomists are the go-to people to help make plant-centric decisions.

 Riley: Traditionally most crop observations have been done on a crop cart with pen and paper.
-The OKO allows digitization of all the information an Agronomist or Scout would collect while making their way through the greenhouse.
-When presence of pest or disease is reported it gets stored into the OKO with its exact location, the label for the issue, and the severity of pressure.
+The OKO allows the digitization of all the information an Agronomist or Scout would collect while making their way through the greenhouse.
+When the presence of a pest or disease is reported it gets stored in the OKO with its exact location, the label for the issue, and the severity of pressure.
 Climate data is automatically recorded for every square meter of the greenhouse.
 Crop registration can be inputted directly into the LCD, which is a major innovation.
-We collect videos of the head, canopy and automatically count fruit.
-This information gets uploaded at the end of the day to Ecoation’s servers, analyzed by both humans and machines to produce an interactive web platform for growers to get the information they need to make decisions on their crop.
-Ecoation also provides observations from a panel of crop advisors to give extra eyes and insight for your greenhouse.
+We collect videos of the head, and canopy and automatically count fruit.
+This information gets uploaded at the end of the day to ecoation’s servers, analyzed by both humans and machines to produce an interactive web platform for growers to get the information they need to make decisions on their crops. ecoation also provides observations from a panel of crop advisors to give extra eyes and insight into your greenhouse.